operasoftware/devopera/src/_extensions/acceptance-criteria.md

 ## Introduction {#intro}

 Your extension must satisfy all the following acceptance criteria to be included in Opera Addons.
+When these criteria get more specific or restricted, authors of currently published extensions are required to upload updated packages.

+All researchers and Opera users and are invited to report improper extensions by using the "Reported issues" functionality on respective addon pages.

+## One goal policy {#one-goal-policy}

+Your extension needs to have one, clearly stated purpose.
+Proper examples include:
+- display a weather forecast after clicking a button
+- show a popup if an item can be purchased in a better price somewhere else
+- assist in downloading files from chosen websites

+Examples of prohibited behaviours:
+- additional bundling of "shopping assistants"

 ## Extension Metadata {#metadata}

 - The summary must answer the question: what does your extension do?
 It must be composed of grammatically correct and complete sentences.
 - The description must answer: 1) How do you use the extension?
 2) What does the extension look like?
 - The extension must perform as described.
+- If the extension does something behind the scenes, then it must be described.
 - If defined, the support webpage must be relevant to the extension.

 ## Content {#content}